Best running shoes for flat feet

 Saucony is great at ‘borrowing’ running shoe concepts from other brands and adding value through improvements.
 The Endorphin Speed and Pro are good examples, and so is the Everun (aka Pwrrun+).

-The Tempus is clearly inspired by the adidas Sequence Boost, but it’s a much better and refined running shoe.
-And in what way, you ask?
-Our detailed review has all the answers.
+The Tempus has precedence in the adidas Sequence Boost, but it’s a much better and refined running shoe.
+Our detailed review has more.

 The EVA frame of the Saucony Tempus.